bradcypert/sandalwood/content/blog/go-receiver-function.md

   go: 1.16
 ---

-Classes aren’t really a thing in go, so you cant have instance methods ([like Java or similar](https://www.geeksforgeeks.org/static-methods-vs-instance-methods-java/)), however, you may have noticed some functions in Go that appear to be instance methods.
+Classes aren’t really a thing in Go, so you cant have instance methods ([like Java or similar](https://www.geeksforgeeks.org/static-methods-vs-instance-methods-java/)), however, you may have noticed some functions in Go that appear to be instance methods.
 These are [Go’s receiver functions](https://tour.golang.org/methods/4).

 The way they work is quite simple.
 If you have a struct like so: